Our singular focus on family law means our clients receive the most efficient representation and best opportunity to achieve their goals.

-Brodsky Renehan Pearlstein & Bouquet is one of the foremost family law practices in Maryland and Washington, DC.
-All of our personnel and systems are committed to the aggressive and diligent pursuit of divorce and family law litigation.
+Brodsky Renehan Pearlstein & Bouquet is one of the foremost family law practices in Maryland and Washington, D.C.
+All of our personnel and systems are built to enhance the practice of family law and are committed to the aggressive and diligent pursuit of divorce and family law litigation.
 Our singular focus on family law means our clients receive the most efficient representation and best opportunity to achieve their goals.
-All of our systems and personnel are built to enhance the practice of family law.
-It's this commitment that stands us apart.
+It is this commitment that sets us apart.

 Upcoming Speaking Engagements

 Join the MSBA Family Law and Juvenile Section for its annual presentation of Family Practice Update on Wednesday, August 26th at 1 p.m.!

 This program will present new family law cases, rules, and legislative updates from the past 12 months.
 The speakers will discuss recent appellate cases regarding family law practice, covering topics such as child custody, child support, pensions, marital property/monetary awards, dissipation, contribution, appellate acquiescence rule, alimony, MDEC/Case Search/entry of judgment, sufficiency of pleadings, enforceability of religious/Islamic marriage contracts (mahr), enforcement issues, attorneys’ liens, as well as evidentiary issues.
 They will also address the impact of recent Rules (e.g., Parenting Plans) and legislation (e.g., shared custody child support guidelines revisions).